richardcocks/richardcocks.github.io/PasswordGen.md

 Yet it's also bad code.
 There are to me, three main concerns:

-* Performance - The use of `new System.Random()` rather than `System.Random.Shared`, and string concatenation rather than `StringBuilder`, are two things in particular that stand out as quick wins for performance.
+* **Performance** - The use of `new System.Random()` rather than `System.Random.Shared`, and string concatenation rather than `StringBuilder`, are two things in particular that stand out as quick wins for performance.
-* Security - Using `System.Random` instead of a cryptographically secure generator such as `System.Security.Cryptography.RandomNumberGenerator` is a concern for any password generator.
+* **Security** - Using `System.Random` instead of a cryptographically secure generator such as `System.Security.Cryptography.RandomNumberGenerator` is a concern for any password generator.
-* Lack of checking output for symbols - It's desirable for passwords to always have at least one symbol to pass most validation sets.
+* **Lack of validating output** for symbols - It's desirable for passwords to always have at least one symbol to pass most validation sets.
 With this password generator, you'd be fine most of the time given the input set, but then occassionally be frustrated when it generates a password without symbols.
 This would happen around 5% of the time for a 16 character password.
 Just often enough to get missed in testing then hit you later.

 ## Improving Security
 Let's address security first, it's no good having a password generator be fast if you can't trust the output.